boucaron/randomstuff/efficient-ryzen9-7945hx-tuning-desktop-lab.md

 …then tuning for **power efficiency and thermal sanity** is a must.

 You’ll still retain **85% of peak performance**, with **quieter operation**, **longer hardware lifespan**, and **fewer surprises**.
+Peak measured temperature was down from 97C to 63C (-35%).
+Peak measured current was down from 160A to 89A (-44%).
+Peak measured TDP was down from 100W to 73.6W (-26%).

 Sometimes, **it’s not about pushing harder — it’s about pushing smarter.**